 Does it sound difficult?
 It’s very simple.

-Look at two daily candles that i marked.
-If we calculate the range between low and high of each candle, we will find out that the first one has more than twice higher range than the second one.
+Look at two daily candles that I marked.
+If we calculate the range between the low and high of each candle, we will find out that the first one has more than twice the higher range than the second one.

 That means that the daily volatility of a white candle was twice higher than the daily volatility of the black candle.

 You can check the high, low, open and close price of any candle (or bar) by moving the cursor over it.
 The info will be in the bottom right corner of the trading platform.